UHBW Trust is committed to inclusion in all we do, and the library is no different.

 The ABLE+ network: The ABLE+ network provides an opportunity to meet with colleagues with visible and invisible disabilities.

-The BAME network: This network is open to staff from Black, Asian and Minority Ethnic backgrounds from across the trust.
+The REIN network: This network is open to staff from Black, Asian and Minority Ethnic backgrounds from across the trust.

-The LGBT network: This network is for staff from the LGBTQ+ community to discuss LGBTQ+ related issues within the organisation.
+The LGBTQIA+ network: This network is for staff from the LGBTQ+ community to discuss LGBTQ+ related issues within the organisation.